Neodyme/SpiceGA/README.md

 SpiceGA
 =======
 ## Introduction
-SpiceGA is a Python 3 application designed to produce evolved circuits meeting the differents constraints specified by the user.
+SpiceGA is a Python 3 application designed to produce evolved circuits.
+This application use a evolutionary algorithm to create an electric circuit who meet the differents constraints specified by the user.
+During run, many electrical circuits are created and tested, learning to create valids circuit who evolve during generation and atempts to reach the defined objective.

-This project use ngSPICE to simulate generated circuits
+This project use pyspice and ngSPICE to simulate generated circuits, python-deap for the genetic toolsuit.

 # Installation
 ### dependencies